baetyl/baetyl-docs-en/docs/guides/Message-synchronize-with-iothub-through-remote-module.md

 - Step 3：Startup Baetyl in docker container mode, and observe the log of Baetyl.
   - If the Local Hub Module and Remote Module start successfully, then do the following next.
   - If the Local Hub Module and Remote Module start unsuccessfully, then retry `Step 3` until they start successfully.
-- Step 4：Select MQTTBOX as the MQTT client that used to connect to the Local Hub.
+- Step 4：Select MQTTBox as the MQTT client that used to connect to the Local Hub.
   - If connect successfully, then do the following next.
   - If connect unsuccessfully, then retry `Step 4` until it connect successfully.
-- Step 5：Due to the configuration of Remote Module, using MQTTBOX publish message to the specified topic, and observing the receiving message via MQTT.fx.
-Similarly, using MQTT.fx publish message to the specified topic, and observing the receiving message via MQTTBOX.
+- Step 5：Due to the configuration of Remote Module, using MQTTBox publish message to the specified topic, and observing the receiving message via MQTT.fx.
+Similarly, using MQTT.fx publish message to the specified topic, and observing the receiving message via MQTTBox.
 - Step 6：If both parties in `Step 5` can receive the message content posted by the other one, it indicates the Remote function test passes smoothly.

 The workflow diagram are as follows.